mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 1 row in set (0.81 sec)
 ```

 As you can see, the model predicted the `silica concentrate` for our data point.
 Again we can see a very high confidence due to the limited dataset.
 When making predictions you can include different fields.
-As you can notice, we have only included the first 7 fields of out dataset.
+As you can notice, we have only included the first 7 fields of our dataset.
 You are free to test different combinations.

 You are now done with the tutorial! 🎉